 Many seniors rely on consistent daily routines.
-A daily schedule not only helps elderly adults feel more in control, but it also encourages healthy habits.
+Caregiver daily schedule does not only help elderly adults feel more in control, but it is to also encourage healthy habits.
 In-home caregivers aim to provide the seniors whom they care for a routine that combines proper nutrition, exercise, hygiene, rest, and some social, creative, and intellectual activities.
 Depending on the level of care needed, a caregiver’s daily schedule may start first thing in the morning when the senior wakes up.
 When creating daily schedules for the elderly, it is important to be flexible as things can change from one day to the next.

 Morning is often the most active time for seniors.
 This is when most older adults have the most energy, making it the perfect time to get things done.
 Seniors can start their mornings off right with the following basic schedule: